andymac-2/haskell-docs/docs/book/start.md

 The first thing any programmer does wiht any language is write a "Hello World" program.
 This ensures that your build environment is set up correctly.
 I reccomend [the haskell tool stack](https://github.com/commercialhaskell/stack/) for first time users.
 If you already have a haskell environment, you can sklip the next section

-## An aside: Installing the Haskell tool stack.

-Once stack is installed navigate into an empty directory and run
+## Setting up your environment

+The best way to learn programming is to start writing programs.
+I'm not going to try to get bogged down with details about what the best way to set your environment is, as this can be corrected later.
+Ideally we can get quickly to the point in which you can start writing useful programs in Haskell, covering some of the main features of the language but may skip over some of the more techincal details.
+Experienced programmers may find this chapter misleading, as some of the content may not be precise, or best practice.

+To get a useful environment oprational, I suggest installing the Haskell tool stack.
+A tutorial can be found [here](https://docs.haskellstack.org/en/stable/install_and_upgrade/).
+If you already have a haskell environment installed, you can skip this section and go to "Your First Program".
+Once stack is installed navigate into a working directory and run the following:

 ```bash
 $ stack new hello-world
 ```

-Once this is installed you should see a directory structure:
+Once this is complete you should see a directory structure:

 ```bash
 .